ucsb-cs56-pconrad-mentors/ucsb-cs56-pconrad-mentors.github.io/_topics/CS56_mentor_overview.md

 This document provides an overview of the roles and responsibilities of Mentors in CS56.

 <div style="font-size:80%" markdown="1">
 Acknowledgments: The original outline was authored by Jenna Cryan.
-Additional edits have been made by Angela Yung, Alex Thielk and Phill Conrad.
+Additional edits have been made by Chandler Qian, Franklin Tang, Angela Yung, Alex Thielk and Phill Conrad.
 </div>

+# Week 0 tasks
+**Establish communication:** Follow this [link](https://ucsb-cs56-pconrad-mentors.github.io/topics/week_00_checklist/) to get situated with tools that mentors, TAs, and Professor Conrad will use to communicate and share information throughout the quarter.

 # Expectations of Mentors